 - All chemicals are labeled and stored properly?

 - Operating equipment wiring is free from fraying, burnt power cords, or exposed wiring?

-- Do all doors open easily?
+- All doors open easily?

 - Is there no evidence of leaks?

-- Is that pump intake screen is in place?
+- Pump intake screen is in place?

 - Do drain covers open and close easily?